tasmota/docs/docs/Getting-Started.md

     ![First boot](https://user-images.githubusercontent.com/5904370/55746947-5e1c6400-5a3b-11e9-871f-11ac80e40205.png)

-    Connect your device to the serial-to-USB adapter.
+    Connect your device to the serial programmer.
 You should see the initial boot output in Termite.
     If your screen is empty type `status` in the bottom command bar and hit enter.
 If you get a return message from your device similar to the one displayed under purple `status` you're all set.

     To configure Tasmota you need to issue commands, some commands will reboot your device and to avoid that we will use the `Backlog` command feature.